-Some Important Dates in the History of the Max Mannheimer Study Center
+Some dates on the history of the Max Mannheimer Study Centre

 Around 1980